Newstead, Queensland: Amenities

 The Gasworks Newstead retail precinct includes restaurants, cafes, shops, a supermarket, and a public plaza inside the old gas holder of the heritage-listed Newstead Gasworks.

 Pride of the suburb is Newstead House, Brisbane's oldest existing home, built for pioneer Darling Downs squatter Patrick Leslie in 1846.
 It is set in superb grounds overlooking the mouth of the creek and is within easy walking distance of the famed Breakfast Creek Hotel – a flamboyant Victorian structure which has been described as 'the very soul of Brisbane'.
 Newstead House's glory days came during the time of the residence of Captain John Clements Wickham, the official resident and magistrate of the Moreton Bay settlement and a noted and gracious host.
 Wickham had previously been Commander of HMS Beagle and sailed with Charles Darwin.
 While an admission fee must be paid to visit the house, the gardens (now Newstead Park) are a public park.

 Transport

-Brisbane Transport continues to serve the suburb by bus.
-A cross river ferry, also operated by Brisbane Transport, links the suburb to Bulimba from the nearby Teneriffe ferry wharf.
+Transport for Brisbane serves the suburb by bus.
+A cross river ferry, operated by RiverCity Ferries, links the suburb to Bulimba from the nearby Teneriffe ferry wharf.
 The suburb is also linked to the city by "CityCat" catamaran ferry service.